The eighteenth Annual International Conference on Pavement Engineering, Asphalt Technology and Infrastructure

-The Department of Civil Engineering at Liverpool John Moores University, in association with The Road Surface Treatments Association (RSTA) and Colas Ltd, UK, will host its 18th annual international conference in February 2019.
+The Department of Civil Engineering at Liverpool John Moores University, in association with the Road Surface Treatments Association (RSTA), ASI Solutions and Colas Ltd UK, will host its 18th annual international conference in February 2019.

 The conference will focus on pavement engineering, asphalt technology and infrastructure; and is a continuation of the successful annual events hosted by LJMU since 2001.
 These annual conferences have attracted large numbers of speakers from industry and academia in the past and delegates and exhibitors from the UK, Europe, Middle East, USA, South America, Australia and the Far East have all taken part.